mjeronimo/carma2/README.md

 ros2 launch carma_bringup carma_launch.py
 ```

-# Running CARMA2 in a Docker container
+# Build and run CARMA2 in a Docker container

 ## Build the Docker image